DranoMax/AntSim/README.md

 --------

 * Ants wander randomly looking for food.
-* When they find food, they return it to their ant hill.
+* When they find food, they return it to their ant hill using a path of nodes.

 Todo
 ----

-* Add nodes for ants to follow to either food or the nest.
+* Searching ants should "smell" the trail of other ants that lead to food and then "adopt" their path.
+* Ability to zoom in and out via touch.
+* Ability to click on ant and follow it - also display facts about ant.
+* Ant hills should create more ants as food is produced AND use more food depending on number of ants alive.
+Should eventually run out and "die".
+* Should include enemy ants that fight with player ants over food.